 - The characters live in a 'shabby' home.
-This indicates that they struggle to make a living because the father has abandoned them and Miem has become the sole breadwinner - Adds to the frustration of the women in the house as the father is absent, hiding in the attic and refuses to come down and contribute - The house is 'little' points to the claustrophobic existence of the characters - Suggests Meisie's restricted existence, trapped and isolated from the outside world - The house is located 'on a smallholding on the outskirts of the platteland' which is significant as the family is isolated and vulnerable c.
+This indicates that they struggle to make a living because the father has abandoned them and Miem has become the sole breadwinner - Adds to the frustration of the women in the house as the father is absent, hiding in the attic and refuses to come down and contribute - The house is 'little' points to the claustrophobic existence of the characters - Suggests Meisie's restricted existence, trapped and isolated from the outside world - The house is located 'on a smallholding on the outskirts of the platteland' which is significant as the family is isolated and vulnerable

 Suggest TWO possible ways in which a set designer may achieve 'a sense of the folkloric, a rough fairy tale' (lines 5-6) in the set of the play.
-(4)

-- The possible use of colour or light could be incorporated in the set to take the furnishings from the realm of realism into fantasy - The size and proportion of some of the furnishings could be exaggerated to evoke a sense of magic - The set and props could represent the essence of the space rather than present it realistically, e.g. a minimalist set filled with manure bags to represent the hardship of the family - d.
-Discuss how the different 'types of wind' (lines 8-9) are symbolic in the play text.
-(4)

-Soft moaning wind and gale wind
+(4) The following is a guide: • The possible use of colour or light could be incorporated in the set to take the furnishing from the realm of realism into fantasy The size and proportion of some of the furnishings could be exaggerated to evoke a sense of magic • The set and props could represent the essence of the space rather than present in realistically, e.g. a minimalist set filled with manure bags to represent the hardship of the family Discuss how the different 'types of wind' (lines 8-9) are symbolic in the play text.
+(4) The following is a guide: Soft moaning wind and gale wind